-Students wishing to officially withdraw from a course after schedule adjustment and prior to mid-semester must obtain a Course Change Form signed by their instructor of the course.
-This form, including signatures, must be returned to the Office of the Registrar by the student prior to the Last Day to Withdraw without Academic Penalty date.
+Students wishing to officially withdraw from a course or courses after schedule adjustment and prior to mid-semester must obtain a Course Change Card signed by their instructor of the course.
+This form, including signatures, must be returned to the Registrar's Office by the student by the Last Day to Withdraw without Academic Penalty date.
 The student will receive a grade of 'W' for the course and there is no refund for partial reduction of hours.
 Withdrawing from Learning Support courses is not permitted unless the student intends to withdraw totally from school.
 Withdrawals, including hardship withdrawals, may affect students' eligibility for financial aid for the current semester and in the future.
 The grade of 'W' does not count as an attempt in a Learning Support course.
-W's will count in attempted hour calculations for the purpose of Financial Aid.
+'W' grades will count in attempted hour calculations for the purpose of Financial Aid.

-Remember - If the only step you take is to inform your instructor that you will not return to his/her course, it will not constitute as officially withdrawing from their course.
+Remember - Informing your instructor that you will not return to his/her course, does not satisfy the approved withdrawal procedure outlined in this section of the catalog.